Get your people interested in cyber security and you become more resilient. Here’s how to go about it, starting with the potential end of the world.

 Another fundamental trait of the human psyche is our desire to belong to a group of some shape or form – which explains phenomena such as peer pressure, Groupthink and football hooliganism.

-In the context of cyber security, properly training your entire organisation on cyber security can create a group that takes cyber security seriously.
+In the context of cyber security, properly training your entire organization on cyber security can create a group that takes cyber security seriously.
 It also positions cyber security as a topic of importance and is a prerequisite to creating a culture focused on cyber security.